cellgeni/reprocess_public_10x/README.md

 <img src="https://github.com/cellgeni/reprocess_public_10x/blob/main/img/seriousman2.png">

 This wrapper script can be used for a simple, one-command reprocessing of a publicly available 10x dataset.
-All you need to do is clone this repo anywhere on Farm, and then run
+All you need to do is clone this repo anywhere on Farm, add the location of `reprocess_public_10x` to `$PATH` variable, and then run the following command in the directory with lots of space:

-`./reprocess_public_10x.sh <series_ID> &> <series_ID>.reprocess.log &`
+`reprocess_public_10x.sh <series_ID> &> <series_ID>.reprocess.log &`

 You should use `nohup`/`tmux`/`screen`/`disown` or any other tool you like to keep the process in the background, since the processing will probably take a while.
 This collection of scripts is Sanger-specific and Farm-specific, and would need to be modified substantially to work somewhere else.